aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-hyperlinks/_index.md

 #### **Extract Hyperlink Sound**

-This sample code shows you how to extract the playing sound of the hyperlink:
+This C# code shows you how to extract the sound used in an hyperlink:

 ```c#
 using (Presentation pres = new Presentation("hyperlink-sound.pptx"))